swiftdemand/swiftprotocol/README.md

 This Swift Protocol is designed to evolve over time.
 Improvements will be made as new technology is developed or it becomes clear that a change would improve the system.
 The core principle of distributing a Universal Basic Income will NEVER change.

 Here are examples of changes / improvements that may come in the future:
-* Identity verification performed in a decentralized manner similar to circles <sup>[[10]](#10)</sup>--if proven effective against sybil attacks.
+* Identity verification performed in a decentralized manner similar to circles <sup>[[10]](#10)</sup>--if proven effective against Sybil attacks.
 * Separating the responsibility of running a platform from verifying identities.
-* A bounty program to find sybils.
+* A bounty program to find Sybil accounts.
 * A smart contract-enforced insurance system provided by identity providers.
 * Having subsystems for individual countries with unique currencies while remaining automatically exchangeable.
-* Hashed biometric data stored on the chain as added protection against sybil attacks.
+* Hashed biometric data stored on the chain as added protection against Sybil attacks.